 Side effects from vaccinations occur between 30-50 cats per every 10,000 cats vaccinated, and most of those reactions are non-serious.

-Some kittens may be a little lethargic or listless after a vaccination.
+- Some kittens may be a little lethargic or listless after a vaccination.
 This generally passes within 24 hours.

-A small, painless lump may occur at the spot of the vaccine.
+- A small, painless lump may occur at the spot of the vaccine.
 This will generally go away within a few weeks, but it is important to keep an eye on the lump.
 If it doesn’t go away, or if it increases in size, seek veterinary attention.

-Hair loss at the site of injection may occur in some cases.
+- Hair loss at the site of injection may occur in some cases.
 This will grow back in time.

-Intranasal administration of vaccines can cause mild sneezing and discharge.
+- Intranasal administration of vaccines can cause mild sneezing and discharge.

 Most vaccines are administered via injection under the skin (usually at the scruff of the neck), there may be a little discomfort, but it is minor and only lasts a second or two.
-Some vaccines can be given intranasally.

-Some veterinarians prefer to administer vaccinations in the legs, this is due to the slight risk of vaccine-associated sarcoma (VAS).
+Some veterinarians prefer to administer vaccinations in the legs; this is due to the slight risk of vaccine-associated sarcoma (VAS).
 The theory is if the cat does develop VAS, it is easier to amputate the affected limb, giving the cat a better chance of survival.
-If this is the case, the FeLV vaccine will be injected under the skin on the left rear leg and the rabies vaccine will be injected under the skin of the right rear leg.
+If this is the case, the FeLV vaccine will be injected under the skin on the left rear leg, and the rabies vaccine will be injected under the skin of the right rear leg.

-The average cost of the core F3 vaccination is between $60-$75 dollars.
-If you have pet insurance check to see if you are eligible for a rebate for the cost.
+The average cost of the core F3 vaccination is between $60-$75 dollars if you have pet insurance check to see if you are eligible for a rebate for the cost.

 The kitten will have protective antibodies (maternally derived antibodies, or MDA) in his system which he received from his mother both in-utero and via the mother’s colostrum (the first milk she produces).
 This is known as maternal immunity and serves to protect young kittens from pathogens while their immune system is still immature.